WHILE TWO GIANT COMPANIES FIGHT OVER A SPIDER-LIKE COMIC CHARACTER, HOMEOWNERS IN NORTH CAROLINA SCRAMBLE TO GET RID OF SPIDERS

 Prevent them from entering your house

 Poisonous spiders are not supposed to be inside your homes.
-They can be very harmful, despite of them being gentle.
+They can be very harmful, despite them being gentle.
 Seal off cracks, openings, and holes to prevent them from entering your homes.
 Place weather stripping around the windows and walls.
 Clean your house regularly.
 Remove clutter as this might be used as the spiders’ hiding places.
 As much as possible, dispose of old boxes or cartons.
 Outdoors, clear away vegetation around your home, especially ivy.
 Black widows may find it cozy living in plants.
 Cut or trim shrubs, grass, and plants.

 Go-Forth is simply the best

-Go-Forth Pest Control is a family-owned company who provides modern pest control services and techniques, using the latest and most advanced technology in the business, making our service to you more efficient, safer and more convenient.
+Go-Forth Pest Control is a family-owned company that provides modern pest control services and techniques, using the latest and most advanced technology in the business, making our service to you more efficient, safer and more convenient.
 We have a team of expert professionals who can provide the best pest control services to residents and business establishments all throughout North and South Carolina.

 You may check on our social media, or Google us to find out what our customers have to say about our services.